dvla/dvla.github.io/content/posts/2025-04-24-kaping-gem-project/index.md

            }
 ```

-With Kaping the JSON formation is taken care off with the common ruby call .to_json
+With Kaping the JSON formation and formatting is taken care of with the common Ruby call .to_json

-In the large example at the top, each line is a new search term, there are various different terms you can use depending on what
+In the large example above, each line is a new search term definition.
+There are various different terms you can use depending on what
 functionality you require.

-> DVLA::Kaping::Query.new( **'match_phrase'**, foo: 'Bar')
+You can group these terms in positive or negative boolean operations.

 #### Current sub list of terms are: